 For information on our Erasmus Mundus projects and further opportunities for study overseas, please click here.

 The US-Ireland Fulbright Awards scheme was set up in 1957 to enhance mutual understanding between the US and Ireland through educational exchange.
-Candidates are invited to submit applications for the Fulbright Irish Citizen Awards 2017-2018.
-These are designed to support outstanding academics and students for a period of lecturing, research or teaching in the USA.
+Undergraduate students are invited to apply for the Study of the US Institutes (SUSIs) for European Students.
+During June-July, the successful candidate will have the opportunity to examine Civic Engagement in the US, hosted by the University of South Carolina.

-Candidates must fulfil some or all of the relevant criteria:
+Candidates must fulfil all of the following criteria:

-• be Irish/EU citizens resident in Ireland for at least three years;
+• be Irish citizens, or resident in Ireland for at least three years (dual Irish-US citizens are not eligible);

 Value, Terms, and Conditions

-• The award includes a monetary grant, visa administration, accident and emergency insurance, and cultural and professional preparation.
+• The award includes airfare, tuition and fees, lodging and meals, visa sponsorship, accident and sickness insurance, and cultural and academic programming.

 • Dual US-Irish and green card holders are ineligible to apply.